João Mário (footballer, born January 1993): Inter Milan

 On 27 August 2016, João Mário signed with Inter Milan for €40 million plus €5 million in bonuses.
 His maiden appearance in Serie A occurred on 11 September when he played the full 90 minutes in a 2–1 victory at Pescara, and his first goal for the team opened a loss by the same score at home to Cagliari on 16 October.

 Under new manager Luciano Spalletti, João Mário grew increasingly frustrated about the lack of playing time.
 On 25 January 2018, he signed on loan for Premier League team West Ham United– the contract included a €1.5 million loan fee, and an option for the club to buy the player for a sum in the region of €40 million.
 He made his debut two days later, replacing Pablo Zabaleta at half-time in a 2–0 away loss to Wigan Athletic in the fourth round of the FA Cup.

-João Mário scored his first goal for West Ham on 31 March 2018, helping the hosts defeat Southampton 3–0.
+João Mário scored his first goal for West Ham on 31 March 2018, helping the hosts to defeat Southampton 3–0.
 He made 14 competitive appearances during his half-season spell, scoring twice, and was praised for his work rate.

 On 27 August 2019, João Mário joined Russian club Lokomotiv Moscow on a season-long loan.
 On 6 October 2020, also on loan, he returned to Sporting.
-He scored his first goal in his second spell on 27 December, from a penalty to close a 2–1 away win against Belenenses SAD.
+He scored his first goal in his second spell on 27 December, from a penalty to close a 2–1 away win against B-SAD.
 He contributed another until the end of the campaign (from 28 appearances), helping his team to win the league for the first time in 19 years.

 On 12 July 2021, Inter announced they had reached an agreement to early terminate João Mário's contract by mutual consent.

 Benfica

 João Mário joined Benfica on 13 July 2021, on a five-year deal.
 He scored his first competitive goal on 10 August, opening the 2–0 home victory over Spartak Moscow in the third qualifying round of the UEFA Champions League.

-In the following edition of that tournament, João Mário scored four times in the group stage; this included a first-half penalty in a 2–1 away defeat of Juventus on 14 September 2022, and the sixth goal in the 92nd minute of the 6–1 win at Maccabi Haifa on 2 November that qualified his team as group winners on away goal difference.
+In the following edition of that tournament, João Mário scored four times in the group stage; this included a first-half penalty in a 2–1 away victory of Juventus on 14 September 2022, and the sixth goal in the 92nd minute of the 6–1 win at Maccabi Haifa on 2 November that qualified his team as group winners on away goal difference.
+He added a career-best 17 in the league for the champions.

+João Mário scored his first career hat-trick on 29 November 2023, with all goals coming in the first half of an eventual 3–3 home draw against his former club Inter Milan in the Champions League group phase; he also became the first player to achieve the feat for Benfica in the competition's format.